 Take the train from Livorno Centrale to Pisa Centrale (20 minutes, €4 each way), then either walk the 20 minutes to the Piazza dei Miracoli or take a short bus or taxi.
 Buy train tickets at station machines or online.
 The whole journey from ship to Tower is comfortably achievable in under an hour.

-It is possible but not recommended unless your ship has a very long port call (12 hours or more).
+It is possible but not recommended unless your ship has a very long port day (12 hours or more).
 Doing both properly is too rushed.
 Most cruisers choose one: Florence for art, history, and architecture in depth; Pisa for a more manageable excursion that still delivers an iconic moment.
-If you have visited Florence before, Pisa plus Lucca (30 km north) makes a wonderful combination.
+If you have visited Florence before, Pisa plus Lucca (30 km north) makes a fine combination.

 No spam, ever.
 Unsubscribe anytime.